-Whether you're looking to rent out your room or trying to find one, ask plenty of questions; think of this as roommate speed dating.
-Find out about morning routines and job schedules so that no one is scrambling for the shower, but also ask if they are a night owl or a light sleeper--no one wants a grumpy roommate!
+Whether you're looking to rent out your room or trying to find one, ask plenty of questions; think of this as roommate speed-dating.
+(Here's a list of questions to get you started.)
+Find out about morning routines and job schedules so that no one is scrambling for the shower, but also ask if they are a night owl or a light sleeperno one wants a grumpy roommate!

 And if you have "rules" about significant others or general overnight guests, speak up about it.
 You don't want to confront someone after seeing their boyfriend in the shower.